 MSc International Relations and Diplomacy students.

-Each student in the MSc International Relations and Diplomacy (MIRD) programme will conduct an internship in an organisation such as an international governmental or non-governmental organisation, a think tank or another institute working in the domain of international relations, international organisation or diplomacy.
+Each student in the MSc International Relations and Diplomacy (MIRD) programme will conduct an internship in an organisation such as an international governmental or non-governmental organization, a think tank or another institute working in the domain of international relations, international organisation or diplomacy.
 The internship will largely be conducted during the fourth block of the first year of the MIRD programme; the minimum requirement is 10 weeks (full time).